farahbenchikha/farahbenchikha/README.md

   </a>
 </div>

-Welcome to my Github!
-I make some fun codes to learn new things and help other people learn it too (especially from my mistakes :sweat_smile:).
+Welcome to my Github!:sweat_smile: .

 ### :star: Some fun facts!
 - I'm pianist;